-When they aren’t ready to proceed, bring some empathy to your close.
+When they aren’t ready to proceed, bring a personal touch to your close

 Suing a neighbor, seeking a divorce, thinking about your own death; these are serious and stressful life situations that can overwhelm and potentially paralyze prospective clients.
 Your role here is to once again empathize with them, to provide a clear path forward for the client, and to reiterate the role you will play and the outcome you can provide.
 An example might be, “I understand your hesitation.
 Clearly, you’ve put a lot of thought into whether this is the right path for you and you came to me for a reason.
 Why don’t we remove the barriers so you can focus on what outcome you want?
 We’ll complete the paperwork and I’ll withhold taking any action on it.
 You can sleep on it, and if you still feel like it was the right choice tomorrow, we’ll take the next step together.”

 Engaging with Transparency: When a prospective client expresses the need to “think about it,” it often reflects underlying concerns about trust and transparency.
 In this situation, it’s beneficial to openly discuss your processes, fees, and what they can expect from working with you.
 A transparent approach might include, “I understand that choosing a legal representative is a significant decision.
 Let me walk you through our process and fee structure to ensure you have all the information you need to make an informed choice.”